on Mar 06 by kitsumeda

 The first game in the Muv-Luv series was released in 2003 and in fact contains two games, Muv-Luv Extra and Muv-Luv Unlimited.
 Unlimited is only available after you complete Muv-Luv Extra with both of the main heroines.
 Muv-Luv Unlimited is a radical departure from the original in both the plot and tone, but at the same time it brings up a lot of elements from the original.
 The third part released in 2006 is titled Muv-Luv Alternative and continues the plot where Muv-Luv Unlimited left off.
 Muv-Luv Alternative is the highest rated visual novel in the visual novel database.

 Probably the biggest issue with this game is its plot or lack of plot.
-The main protagonist is Takeru Shirogane a typical high school student wasting away his life playing ValgerOn a mech arcade game.
-Every day is the same, his childhood friend wakes him up, they go to school and once he arrives he starts arguing with his classmates.
+The main protagonist is Takeru Shirogane a typical high school student wasting away his life playing Valger-On a mech arcade game.
+Every day is the same, his childhood friend wakes him up, they go to school and once he arrives he starts bickering with his classmates.
 This is one day interrupted when he wakes up and notices an unknown girl sleeping next to him.
-The whole situation turns for the worse when his childhood friend comes to wake him up.
-Later that day his class gets a new transfer student who is coincidently the same girl he slept next to him.
+Comedy ensues when his childhood friend comes to wake him up.
+Later that day his class gets a new transfer student who is coincidentally the same girl that slept next to him.
 After then it’s a fight for who will win Takeru’s love.

 What makes the character great is the fact they interact with one another.
 Chizuru and Ayamine can’t stand each other.
-Meiya and Sumika get well one with another but at the same time try their best to compete over whose lunch you will pick.
-Over the course of the game you learn about each individual character and why they act the way they do which makes the experience worthwhile.
-During the game characters also progressively change for example Meiya starts talking a lot less formal than she did at the beginning.
+Meiya and Sumika get well one with another, but at the same time try their best to compete over whose lunch Takeru will pick.
+Over the course of the game you learn about each individual character and why they act the way they do, which makes the whole experience worthwhile.
+During the game characters also progressively change, for example Meiya starts talking a lot less formal than she did at the beginning.

 The graphics are pretty impressive, it has quite a high production value to it.
 Visual novels usually have the problem where only one or two characters is on screen at once, that’s not the case here.
 There are scenes when there are six characters all on screen at the same time.
 When one character talks all the others change their facial expression depending on what is said.
 Each character’s text is colored differently, allowing you to easily follow conversations when there are multiple characters on screen.
 The backgrounds are also quite nice.
 The camera often pans around or zooms in and out, making the whole game seem a lot more dynamic.

 Voice acting is superb.
-Each of the characters voices fits perfectly.
+Each of the characters’ voices fits perfectly.
 The voice actors really put all their emotions into playing the roles that they were given.
 Every character has a voice including minor side characters that don’t even appear on screen.
-The main character doesn’t have a voice but it’s all the better to pull you into the experience.
-To further boast the phenomenal voice work, the game features 3D sound, making character which are closer louder while characters far away hard to hear.
+The main character doesn’t have a voice, but it’s all the better to pull you into the experience.
+To further boast the phenomenal voice work, the game features 3D sound, making character which are closer louder, while characters further away hard erto hear.
 It does a fantastic job of creating depth.

 The music is great, and does an amazing job in setting the right mood.
 The game has a varied soundtrack and most of the songs are pretty emotional.
 Hearing them again after you complete the game can give you a pretty nostalgic feeling.
 Unfortunately some of the tunes do get repetitive, but that is to expect after player the game for over 30 hours.